marcldo/Word-Guess-Game/README.md

 You have 10 chances to guess right
 To win guess right 5 times

-*some players may come up more than onces during a game
+*some players may come up more than once during a game